Speak to a Friendly Routing Expert Now:

 If you fulfill the above eligibility criteria, your next step would be to look at the different kinds of FedEx routes for sale.

-There are mainly two kinds of FedEx routes available for sale; they are FedEx Ground and FedEx Custom Critical.
+Two kinds of FedEx routes are mainly available for sale: FedEx Ground and FedEx Custom Critical.

 FedEx Ground consists of commercial and residential deliveries.
 It is further divided into the following:

-• FedEx P&D (pick-up and delivery) routes: Simply put, this route means picking up and delivering orders from commercial and residential customers.
+• FedEx P&D (pick-up and delivery) routes: This route means picking up and delivering orders from commercial and residential customers.

 With FedEx Custom Critical, the owners deliver items that need special handling, such as temperature-controlled parcel delivery.